 - Line Item Quoting

 - Specifications development

-- Customer Service and Support via contact center, call center, web portal, etc.:
+- Customer Service and Support via contact center, call center, web portal, email, Etc.:

 - Service requests